rocket7642/CSS143B/homework/homework4/problem_3/readme.md

 ## Linked List

-All the following problems are based on the SingleLinkedList *with a dummy node*.
+The following problems are based on the SingleLinkedList **with a dummy node**.

 Do not change any other part of the SingleLinkedList outside the homework functions without permission.